villagehiker/templer/examples/casestudy/readme.md

 * Middle column for internal and external links to related content.
 * Right column for affiliate advertising.

 The left column receives its text and images from HTML and Markdown content files.
-Templer merges these into the pages building the website.
-The middle and right columns receive their content from include files also added during the build.
+While Templer supports Textile markup, the Village Hiker site does not use it.
+Templer merges content files into the pages while building the website.
+The middle and right columns receive their content from include files added during the build.
 The include files are designed to be page specific, but are currently specific to a section such as `travel` or `research-writing`.

 The site is responsive to desktop, tablet and smart phone browsers in a simple way.
 The middle and right columns move below the left column when the viewport is narrow.
 Images keep their percentage widths regardless of viewport width.
 Because the images are moderate in bandwidth usage, the site does not use responsive images.